AnonymerNiklasistanonym/KaraokeManager2-Database/README.md

 ## Debug in [VisualStudioCode](https://code.visualstudio.com/)

-1. To not use infinite `console.log('...')` statements for debugging you can use a IDE like VSC for debugging
+1. To not use infinite `console.log('...')` statements for debugging you can use an IDE like VSC for debugging
 2. Open the directory in your VSC workspace
    - Either through your file explorer context menu (...*Open with Code Insiders* or something else)
    - Or open VSC, click `File`, click `Add Folder to Workspace` and select this directory